Genetic Fact Sheets for Parents

 Genes tell the body to make various enzymes.
 People with GA-2 have a pair of genes that do not work correctly.
 Because of the gene changes, one of the necessary enzymes does not work properly or is not made at all.

 GA-2 is inherited in an autosomal recessive manner.
 It affects both boys and girls equally.

 Everyone has one pair of genes that make the ETF enzyme and another pair that makes the ETF:QO enzyme.
 In children with GA-2, the pair of genes for one of these enzymes does not work correctly.
 These children inherit one non-working gene for the condition from each parent.

 Parents of children with GA-2 rarely have the disorder.
 Instead, each parent has a single non-working gene for GA-2.
 They are called carriers.
 Carriers do not have GA-2 deficiency because the other gene of this pair is working correctly.

 When both parents are carriers, there is a 25% chance in each pregnancy for the child to have GA-2.
 There is a 50% chance for the child to be a carrier, just like the parents.
 And, there is a 25% chance for the child to have two working genes.

 Genetic counseling is available to families who have children with GA-2.
 Genetic counselors can answer your questions about how the condition is inherited, choices during future pregnancies, and how to test other family members.
 Ask your doctor about a referral to a genetic counselor.

 Is genetic testing available?

-Genetic testing for GA-2 may be available.
+Genetic testing for GA-2 can be done on a blood sample.
 Genetic testing, also called DNA testing, looks for the changes in the pair of genes that cause GA-2.
 Talk with your genetic counselor or metabolic doctor if you have questions about DNA testing.

 DNA testing is not necessary to diagnose your child.
-It can be helpful for carrier or prenatal testing, discussed below.
+However, it can be helpful for carrier or prenatal testing, discussed below.